Kurzus nemzetközi vendég- és részidős hallgatóknak

 Számonkérés és értékelés

-The final grade is based on the result of the written examination.
+Assessment: The final grade is based on the result of the written examination.
 The exam will cover the topics discussed during the class and the contents of the required readings.
-Students are expected to participate in the class.
-Active contribution is rewarded by plus points.
+Students are expected to attend classes and participate actively in debates and class discussions.
+Debate participation can be rewarded by plus points.

 Irodalomjegyzék